 If your supplier of Personal Alarm systems is accredited to lone worker standard BS 8484, they can ensure the most appropriate and efficient response to an emergency raised by a monitored lone worker device.
-With an ability to contact the local Police control room nearest to where an incident is taking place, those monitoring events can request police assistance without having to dial 999 (a police-approved system for escalating a personal security alarm) – thus the most efficient escalation process for obtaining a Police response in England and Wales.
-SoloProtect is an end to end, lone worker service provider, and is BS 8484 approved.
+With the ability to contact the local Police control room nearest to where an incident is taking place, those monitoring events can request police assistance without having to dial 999 (a police-approved system for escalating a personal security alarm) – thus the most efficient escalation process for obtaining a Police response in England and Wales.
+SoloProtect is an end-to-end, lone worker service provider, and is BS 8484 approved.

 What if I want to use my personal alarm away from the workplace?

 Most personal alarm device suppliers will factor in that a device user may want to utilise the lone worker technology away from their traditional workplace.
 Perhaps when commuting, or whenever they want additional reassurance.
 An employer will often want to be able to demonstrate they have considered their duty of care to staff travelling to and from their physical workplace – or indeed to home workers in addition.

 For more information about personal alarms within SoloProtect lone worker solutions, please click here.